Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 This section describes the protocol behavior specific to
 profile 1: Fragmented MPEG-4 / CMAF ingest.
 Operation of this
-profile MUST also adhere to general requirements in secion 4.
+profile MUST also adhere to general requirements in section 4.

 ## General Protocol Requirements ## {#general_Protocol_Requirements_p1}